Human rights groups ask IOC to move Olympics from China - WHIZ News

 “NGOs, celebrities and other activist groups will put tremendous pressure on China in the run-up to the games calling for boycotts, etc.,” Victor Cha, a former White House adviser on Asia, said in an email to the AP.
 “I think the IOC would be very reluctant to take 2022 away from Beijing.”

-China is the host for the 2022 Asian Games in Hangzhou, which involves even more athletes than the Summer Olympics.
+China is also the host for the 2022 Asian Games in Hangzhou.

 Athletes have shown their power in supporting Black Lives Matter protests in the United States and elsewhere.
-German soccer player Mesut Ozil, a Muslim with roots in Turkey, has spoken out against China and coined the phrase: “Muslim Lives Matter.”
+German soccer player Mesut Ozil, a Muslim with Turkish roots, has spoken out against China and coined the phrase: “Muslim Lives Matter.”
 He has been critical that Muslim-majority countries like Indonesia and Malaysia have remained silent.

 Murray Hiebert, a senior associate at the Center for Strategic and International Studies, said that such countries don’t want to jeopardize their economic ties with China, including the infrastructure investment they get.